Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: : Learning-accelerated TE

-\parab{Direct loss minimization:} Supervised learning minimizes the distance between the optimal splits of each demand and those output by ML as the loss.
-Alternatively, one could choose another \textit{differentiable} loss function and directly minimize it with gradient descent~\cite{hazan2010direct,song2016training}.
-Unfortunately, common TE objectives are \textit{non-differentiable}.
-E.g., computing the total (feasible) flow requires reconciling the flows that collectively exceed a link's capacity, e.g., by proportionally dropping traffic from them.
-Consequently, the gradient of the total feasible flow with respect to the model's parameters is zero, preventing the model from learning through gradient descent.\footnote{In this case, we simply say the loss function is ``non-differentiable.''} The common workaround is to design a differentiable ``surrogate loss'' to approximate the non-differentiable loss.
-For the objective of maximizing the total flow, we design a global surrogate loss that penalizes the total flow \textit{intended} to be routed (as if on infinite-capacity edges) using the total overused link capacities (formal definition is in \S\ref{subsec:methodology}).
-In Section~\ref{sec:eval}, we train \sysname's model to optimize the global surrogate loss with \textit{direct loss minimization}.
-It falls short of the multi-agent RL algorithm introduced below perhaps because the surrogate loss serves only as an approximation of the desired loss, i.e., the TE objective.
+\parab{Direct loss minimization:} Supervised learning minimizes the distance between the optimal splits of each demand and the output splits from \sysname's model as the loss.
+In fact, any \textit{differentiable} loss function can be used instead and minimized directly through gradient descent, referred to as ``direct loss minimization''~\cite{hazan2010direct,song2016training}.
+However, common TE objectives are \textit{non-differentiable}.
+E.g., calculating the total (feasible) flow requires reconciling flows that collectively exceed a link's capacity, such as by proportionally dropping traffic from each flow.
+Consequently, the gradient of the total feasible flow with respect to model parameters is zero\footnote{In this case, we also refer to the loss function as ``non-differentiable.''}, thus preventing learning through gradient descent.
+To address this, a common workaround is to approximate the non-differentiable loss function with a differentiable ``surrogate loss.''
+In \S\ref{sec:eval_interpret}, we define a surrogate loss that approximates the total feasible flow and implement a baseline to directly minimize this surrogate loss.
+However, using a surrogate loss entails approximation errors, and identifying a suitable surrogate loss for a different TE objective may not be straightforward.